Linear Circuit Analysis

 Series

-If two or more capacitors $C_1$, $C_2$, ... $C_n$ are connected in series they are equivalent with a capacitor with $$C_{eff}=\frac{1}{\frac{1}{C_1}+\frac{1}{C_2}+...+\frac{1}{C_n}}$$ That means we can replace one of the $n$ capacitors with an equivalent capacitor with capacitance $C_{eff}$ and replace the other capacitors with short-circuits (wires).
-When we have only two capacitors connected in parallel, we can replace them with a single capacitors with capacitance $$C_{eff}=\frac{C_1 C_2}{C_1+C_2}$$
+If two or more capacitors — $C_1$, $C_2$, ..., $C_n$ — are connected in series, they are equivalent to a single capacitor with $$\begin{equation}C_{eff}=\frac{1}{\frac{1}{C_1}+\frac{1}{C_2}+...+\frac{1}{C_n}}\end{equation}$$ That means we can replace one of the $n$ capacitors with an equivalent capacitor of capacitance $C_{eff}$ and short-circuit (wire) the remaining capacitors.

-For instance, considering the circuit in Fig. 1, capacitors $C_1$ and $C_2$ are connected in series.
-Therefore, we can keep one the capacitors, say $C_1$, replace its value with $C_{eff}=\frac{C_1 C_2}{C_1+C_2}$, and replace capacitor $C_2$ with a wire.
+For instance, consider the circuit in Fig. 1, in which capacitors $C_1$ and $C_2$ are connected in series.
+In this circuit, we can keep one capacitor, say $C_1$, set its value to $C_{eff}=\frac{1}{\frac{1}{C_1}+\frac{1}{C_2}}$, and replace capacitor $C_2$ with a wire.

-C C1 C2 C3 C4 C5 R Ceff C3 C4 C5 R Ceff C3 C4 C5
+C C1 C2 C3 C4 C5 (a) R Ceff C3 C4 C5 (b) R Ceff C3 C4 C5 (c)

 Parallel

-If two or more capacitors $C_1$, $C_2$, ... $C_n$ are connected in parallel they are equivalent with a capacitor with $$C_{eff}=C_1+C_2+...+C_n$$ That means we can replace one of the $n$ capacitors with an equivalent capacitor with capacitance $C_{eff}$ and remove all the other capacitors.
+If two or more capacitors — $C_1$, $C_2$, ..., $C_n$ — are connected in parallel, they are equivalent to a single capacitor with $$\begin{equation}C_{eff}=C_1+C_2+...+C_n\end{equation}$$ That means we can replace one of the $n$ capacitors with an equivalent capacitor of capacitance $C_{eff}$ and remove the other capacitors.

-For instance, considering the circuit in Fig. 2, capacitors $C_3$, $C_4$, and $C_5$ are connected in parallel.
-Therefore, we can keep one the capacitors, say $C_3$, replace its value with $C_{eff}=C_3+C_4+C_5$, and remove capacitors $C_4$ and $C_5$ from the circuit.
+For instance, consider the circuit in Fig. 2, in which capacitors $C_3$, $C_4$, and $C_5$ are connected in parallel.
+In this circuit, we can keep one of the capacitors, say $C_3$, set its value to $C_{eff}=C_3+C_4+C_5$, and remove capacitors $C_4$ and $C_5$ from the circuit.
 Similarly, we could keep $C_4$ and remove $C_3$ and $C_5$, or keep $C_5$ and remove $C_3$ and $C_4$.

-C C1 C2 C3 C4 C5 R C1 C2 Ceff R C1 C2 Ceff R C1 C2 Ceff
+C C1 C2 C3 C4 C5 (a) R C1 C2 Ceff (b) R C1 C2 Ceff (c) R C1 C2 Ceff (d)

 See also